sapotero/DocGenPlugin/README.md

 - 🔹 **Generate function documentation**: Insert AI-assisted documentation for a selected function.
 - 🔹 **Generate implementation (`IMPL`)**: Automatically create method stubs and function bodies.
 - 🔹 **Generate comments**: Add meaningful comments for selected code.
-- 🔹 **Tree-shaking (Experimental)**: Extract essential function details and generate different cool things:
+- 🔹 **Tree-shaking (Experimental)**: Extract essential function details and generate various useful items:
     - A raw tree-shaken file.
     - A Kotest file with empty test cases.
     - A Kotest file with initial test implementations.
+    - A QA report with helpful descriptions.

   ⚠️ *Important: All experimental features are only available in **Kotlin K1 mode**.
 They will not work in K2 mode.*
   🛠 *Must be enabled in plugin settings.*